PotOfCoffee2Go/chainframe/pages/welcome/welcome.md

     helloWorld.runChain();

-###Why ChainFrame?
+## Why ChainFrame?
 ChainFrame is an attempt to allow easy implementation of a sequence of code in Nodejs/JavaScript, be the functions synchronous, asynchronous, or a combination of both.

 A very common sequence of tasks are :

 1. Get data from somewhere
 2. Transform to make usable by JavaScript (into data objects)
 3. Consume, correlate, and process the data objects into useful information
-3. Insert/update database(s) with the information
+4. Insert/update database(s) with the information
+5. Display results

-These four steps are a simple sequence.
+These steps are a simple sequence.
 However in Nodejs it is easy to end up in Callback Hell, Pyramid of Doom;
-stringing together events and promises; or resorting to [step](https://www.npmjs.com/package/step) or [async](https://www.npmjs.com/package/async) modules.
+stringing together events and promises; or using [step](https://www.npmjs.com/package/step) or [async](https://www.npmjs.com/package/async) modules.

 Meanwhile buried somewhere in all this code that's handling arrays of 'callbacks', 'on's, 'when's, 'then's, 'series', 'parallel's, and 'waterfall's are the few lines that are actually doing the work!
 When there are problems, it is not uncommon for the problem to have nothing to do with the code doing the